Cubieboard/Installing on NAND

 Warning !
 Depending on system image used, nand partition devices have not the same name.
 It could be

-ls /dev/nand*, we assume here, that's nanda for first partition and nandb for second one.
+ls /dev/nand*.
+We assume here that it's nanda for first partition and nandb for second one.

 After the board reboots, SSH in to it again.
 Now, we'll create our Linux partition.
 The image we copied to the NAND already has the partition table and the boot partition on it, so all we need to do is format the partition we'll use by doing